 I have to give major props to Olga Reznikova for first making me realize this in one of her videos.
-I highly recommend that you watch it – Olga was born and raised in Ukraine and knows the situation there first-hand.
+I highly recommend that you watch it.

 Essentially, there are very strict government-imposed sanctions if you don’t pay your employees however much their salary is supposed to be.
 For smaller companies, this is an issue.
 They might have to make cuts one month but still be able to provide a higher salary most months.